 One of the original forty boundary stones that were placed in Virginia and Maryland to outline the District of Columbia, this sandstone marker, standing only fifteen inches high, was set in 1792 to mark the westernmost point of the District of Columbia, which originally included what is now Arlington County.
-The district’s boundaries were surveyed by Maj.
-Andrew Ellicott with the assistance of Benjamin Banneker (1731-1806), a black mathematician and scientist who in 1792 began an almanac for which he produced all the mathematical and astronomical calculations.
+The original district’s boundaries were surveyed by Maj.
+Andrew Ellicott with the assistance of Benjamin Banneker (1731-1806), a Black mathematician and scientist who in 1792 began an almanac for which he produced all the mathematical and astronomical calculations.
 Banneker also became an early advocate of civil rights, requesting Thomas Jefferson to use his influence to end official prejudice against blacks.
-Because Banneker’s personal records were destroyed when his home burned, this boundary stone has come to symbolize the achievements of a gifted African American individual during a time when even the most educated whites were skeptical of blacks’ intellectual competence.
+Because Banneker’s personal records were destroyed when his home burned, the Benjamin Banneker Southwest 9 Intermediate Boundary Stone has come to symbolize the achievements of a gifted African American individual during a time when even the most educated whites were skeptical of Blacks’ intellectual competence.

 Many properties listed in the registers are private dwellings and are not open to the public, however many are visible from the public right-of-way.
 Please be respectful of owner privacy.

 NRHP: National Register of Historic Places

 DHR has secured permanent legal protection for over 700 historic places - including 15,000 acres of battlefield lands

 DHR has erected 2,532 highway markers in every county and city across Virginia

 DHR has engaged over 450 students in 3 highway marker contests

 DHR has stimulated more than $4.2 billion dollars in private investments related to historic tax credit incentives, revitalizing communities of all sizes throughout Virginia